-Population Information Act (661/2009) obligates Finnish citizen to notify the Population Information System immediately of any changes to their personal data (including address change) during their residence aboard.
-Several rights and obligations concerning passport, military service, citizenship, pension, estate, tax and voting are determine according to the Population Information.
+Population Information Act (661/2009) obligates Finnish citizens to notify the Population Information System immediately of any changes to their personal data (including address change) during their residence abroad.
+Several rights and obligations concerning passport, military service, citizenship, pension, estate, tax and voting are determined according to the Population Information.

-All documents concerning the Population Information (eg. marriage/ birth/ death abroad / new citizenship) are required to present with Apostille authentication.
-There is no fee.
+All documents concerning the Population Information (eg. marriage/ birth/ death abroad / new citizenship) are required to be presented with Apostille authentication.
+There is no registration fee.
 Population information may be submitted either to the Local Register Office of the latest residence in Finland or to the Finnish foreign mission abroad.
 Registration forms are available at the missions or website http://www.maistraatti.fi/fi/lomakkeet/.
-If an original document would like to be kept, the mission may provide a “Certification of copy” free of charge (see: Notarial Services) and return the original document by prepaid envelope of FedEx/DHL/UPS.
+If a citizen would like to keep the original document, the mission may provide a “Certification of copy” free of charge (see: Notarial Services) and return the original document by prepaid envelope of FedEx/DHL/UPS.

 - The right of access: Own personal data can be checked free of charge once a year: Check Your Registration Date

 - The right of rectification: Own personal data can be requested to be corrected or completed based on legalized documents.

 - The right to prohibit processing: Own personal data can be prohibited to be submitted for marketing or address inquiry purposes.

 Registration of a birth to Finland: A Finnish citizen born in the United States may be registered to the Local Register Offices in Finland or via a Finnish mission abroad.
 There is no registration fee.
 Registration takes 2-3 weeks.
 The following documents are required: